solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 - [Solana Explorer](https://explorer.solana.com/address/niceG6oxHmPcXVdNaUoECzWXn8Jz8fA5Q99QauJ4Gun?cluster=devnet)
   etc.

-Make sure your explorer is set to devnet if you are working on dev net and replace the address to your mint address starting with "nic".
+Make sure your explorer is set to devnet (if you are working on devnet) if you are working on dev net and replace the address to your mint address starting with "nic".

 ## Update meta data

-At any point as long as you do not set the update authority to null you will still be able to do changes the meta data of this token.
+At any point as long as you do not set the update authority to null you will still be able to do changes to the onchain metadata of this token.

 Let's say you want for example update the uri field of the token.
 You can do this by running the following command: